|

 John Nepomucene Neumann was born on March 28, 1811, the third of six

-children of stocking knitter and his wife in the village of Prachatitz
+children of Philip Neumann, a stocking knitter, and his wife Agnes, a

 in Bohemia.
 From his mother he acquired the spirit of piety and through